LTUC/amman-dotnet-401d2/Curriculum/Class07/LAB.md

 1. Getter/Setters of your properties from your `Card` class
 1. Remove a card from your deck that exists
 1. Remove a card from your deck that does not exist
-1. Cards can be shuffled (this is a bit tricky but get creative.
-It doesn't have to be perfect)

 ## README